Trapigtrogen/Drawpp/drawpp_guide.md

 - scale()
     - Scale the matrix by a vector.
 - rotate()
-    - Rotate the matrix by an angle, on an axis.
+    - Rotate the matrix by an angle (radians), on an axis.

 ##### Comparison operators
 - ==